You will learn: how to use the ArcGIS Vector Tile Style Editor to create a basemap with custom styles.

 Save your style as "Forest and Parks Canvas".

 In the toolbar, click Save As to save a new map.

 Click Quick Edit > Colors > Randomize to create different random styles.

 Click Custom Colors and select each of the following:

 Click on any of the colors to override them with your own colors.

 Click Save As to save any styles you like.

 Your styled vector basemap should look something like this.

 Add hillshade to the background of the map to show land topography.
-Hint: You will need to set the background and land layers to transparent and semi-transparent to see the hillshade.
+Hint: You will need to set the following:

 Remove the majority of the labels for cities, provinces and states so that they don't compete with the national forest labels.
 Hint: Try searching in the layer list for Populated Places to find the labels to hide.